Alex-42-AI/Linear-Algebra/README.md

 5) calculating the determinant of the matrix - one via neutralising its elements under the main diagonal and another using recursion;
 6) negation of the matrix;
 7) sum, difference, product and division of two matrices;
-8) product, division and powering of a matrix with a number.
+8) product, division and powering of a matrix with a number;
+9) checking whether two matrices are equal.

 The file with many functions and mathematical formulas contains the function round_if_possible.
 It is necessary, because sometimes, when dividing two numbers, the result will return something like 5.99999999999999996 or 6.00000000000000002 instead of 6.
 The rest of the functions are pretty self-explanatory.
 There are also a couple of implementations - one of a rational number and one of a custom-made set.